Blobfolio/blob-mimes/wp/readme.txt

 * [New] Integrate update support.

 == Upgrade Notice ==

+= 0.7.1 =
+The display of plugin contributor changes has been improved.
+The MIME database has also been updated.

 = 0.7.0 =
 A warning is now displayed on the Update and Plugins pages whenever a plugin's contributors have changed.
 This release also updates the MIME database.